delizin/sb_adj_base_bed_controller/README.md

    - [**button-card**](https://github.com/custom-cards/button-card)
    - [**card_mod**](https://github.com/thomasloven/lovelace-card-mod)
 8. Modify Home Assistant configuration.yaml
    - Append the contents of configuration.yaml from this repository to your Home Assistant configuration.yaml file.
-This adds the commands as Home Assistant entities and isn't strictly necessary, but you would need to remove the entity references in the cards if you chose not to do it.
+This adds the commands as Home Assistant entities so I could use them for automations in the future and isn't strictly necessary, but you would need to remove the entity references in the cards if you chose not to do it.
-9. Create Home Assistant Card for Remote Control
+10. Create Home Assistant Card for Remote Control
     1. On your Home Assistant Dashboard, go into Edit Mode, then click Add Card
     2. Select the card type as "Manual" and clear any text that may be prepopulated in the Card Configuration code box.
     3. Copy and paste the contents of the home-assistant-card.yaml file from this repository into the Card Configuration code box.
-10. Ensure that the MQTT Broker server is running.
+11. Ensure that the MQTT Broker server is running.
-11. Run the mqtt_bed_controller.py python script.
+12. Run the mqtt_bed_controller.py python script.

         python mqtt_bed_controller.py